Bemidji Blue Ox Marathon: History

 The first Bemidji Blue Ox marathon took place Saturday, Oct.
 12. The temperature was 54 degrees at the start and rose to 65 by noon while a strong wind carried in a light mist.
 Throughout the race, runners faced wet and chilly conditions.
 Still, the marathon race saw 184 runners finish from 23 U.S. states and two Canadian provinces, proving to race organizers that there was ample support for the event.

-Gina Aalgaard Kelly led the women in the marathon and set a course record in 3:04:52.
-It has yet to be broken.
+Gina Aalgaard Kelly led the women in the marathon and set a course record in 3:04:52 (which stood until 2024).
 It was another strong finish for the North Dakota State University alumnae and professor who was returning to her hometown.
 Earlier, in April, she took 2nd at the Run for the Lakes half marathon, and in June she had run sub-3:05 at Grandma's Marathon.

 The men's winner, Pete Miller, was also a Bemidji High School and North Dakota State alumnus.
 Local spectators recalled Miller running for the Bemidji Lumberjacks at the 1987–1988 Minnesota State cross country and track championships.
 Miller churned through the course and crossed the finish line first with a time of 2:46:19.
 The course record would stand until 2017.